Mitigating noise in digital and digital-analog quantum computation: Theoretical description of the effect of noise sources in quantum systems

 where $Z$ stands for any SQG and $\theta_k$ is the rotation angle.

-The noise due to the interaction among qubits is modeled in a different manner for DQC and DAQC.
-In DQC, any TQG can be decomposed in terms of CZ gates and SQG's.
-As the CZ gate can be written in terms of SQG's and $ZZ$ interactions of the type described in Eq. \ref{eq:H_ZZ}, the effects of noise in any TQG can be modeled using the magnetic field noise for SQG's and a Gaussian phase noise for the two-qubit $ZZ$ interaction.
+The noise due to the interaction among qubits is modeled differently for DQC and DAQC.
+In DQC, any TQG can be decomposed in terms of CZ gates and SQGs.
+As the CZ gate can be written in terms of SQGs and $ZZ$ interactions of the type described in Eq. \eqref{eq:H_ZZ}, the effects of noise in any TQG can be modeled using the magnetic field noise for SQGs and a Gaussian phase noise for the two-qubit $ZZ$ interaction.
 This Gaussian phase noise is represented by a random parameter $\varepsilon\in\mathcal{N}(0,\sigma_D)$ affecting the phase of the interaction, where $\mathcal{N}(\mu,\sigma)$ stands for a Gaussian distribution with mean $\mu$ and standard deviation $\sigma$.
 Its effect on a fixed $\pi/4$ phase interaction, which is usually the interaction of a digital quantum computer, is described by the change

 For the DAQC paradigm, a Gaussian coherent noise affecting the time of the analog blocks is introduced to simulate the control error.
 It produces a switch in the time from $t_{\alpha} \ \rightarrow \ t_{\alpha}+\delta$, where $\delta \in \mathcal{N}(0,r_b\Delta t)$, with $r_b$ the deviation ratio of the time $\Delta t$ required for a single-qubit rotation.
 This can be implemented as